-Effective cybersecurity requires organisations to achieve greater maturity regarding the main role of the security organisation: protect the business from devastating losses.
+Effective cybersecurity requires organizations to achieve greater maturity regarding the main role of the security organization: protect the business from devastating losses.

-By grasping the bottom-line impact of a breach, organisation leadership will be motivated to act quickly.
+By grasping the bottom-line impact of a breach, organization leadership will be motivated to act quickly.

-And, as digital security strategies and new solutions emerge, organisations that tie security efforts to real business needs will gain justifiable confidence in their ability to deal with relentless and fast-moving threats.
+And, as digital security strategies and new solutions emerge, organizations that tie security efforts to real business needs will gain justifiable confidence in their ability to deal with relentless and fast-moving threats.